You have 0 shipments in your cart

 Real-Time Carrier Rates

-Real-time shipping rates pull live pricing directly from couriers based on the customer’s address, parcel weight, and dimensions.
-These rates update at checkout and reflect the actual cost to ship.
+Real-time shipping rates pull live pricing directly from couriers based on the customer's address, parcel weight, and dimensions, updating at checkout and reflecting the actual cost to ship.

 This option is ideal for:

-It also gives customers flexibility, letting them pick between express or budget-friendly services without you guessing what they prefer.
+It also gives customers flexibility, letting them pick between express or budget-friendly services without you having to guess what they prefer.

 Local Delivery and Same-Day Options